North Star Mine and Powerhouse: History

 In 1895, Arthur De Wint Foote settled in Grass Valley, having been hired to design and construct an electric-generating plant for the mine.
 At the mine's powerhouse, he installed the largest operating Pelton water wheel to that date; it was the largest tangential water wheel in the world.
 The powerhouse is a designated California Historical Landmark.
 In 1901, the North Star "Central" vertical shaft reached the North Star vein at 1630 feet.
 In 1905, Julia Morgan designed a mansion for Foote and his wife, the illustrator and writer Mary Hallock Foote; the North Star House was listed on the National Register of Historic Places in 2011.

-In 1911, with his partners, Foote purchased the Tightner Mine in Alleghany, California.
+In 1911, the North Star Mines Company purchased the Champion-Providence Mine (which was itself a consolidation of two adjoining mines).
+Also in 1911, with his partners, Foote purchased the Tightner Mine in Alleghany, California.
 Two years later, in 1913, he designed and built Foote's Crossing Road along the Middle Yuba River to improve transportation between the two mines; the road became a National Register of Historic Places landmark.

 Foote's son, Arthur Burling Foote, who started at the North Star as an assistant, went on to become the mine's manager after his father's retirement in 1913.
 In 1918, the North Star brought suit against the Empire Mine for underground encroachment upon its claim, but the boundaries were resolved, and the matter never went to trial.
 In 1927, the Central shaft reached a depth of 3700 feet (8600 level).
 By 1928, the North Star's total output value was approximately $33 million.
 The following year, Newmont Mining Corporation purchased the Empire Mine and the North Star Mine, consolidating them to become Empire-Star Mines, Ltd. The Empire-Star was forced to shut down by the U.S. War Production Board during World War II.
 After the war, a shortage of skilled miners forced the suspension of operations in the deeper portions of the mine by 1951.
 Mining operations were suspended on 5 July 1956, due to a local labor union strike.